-Financial assets at FVTPL include investment in a unit investment trust funds (UITF).
-Investment in a UITF that neither meets the financial asset at FVOCI or amortized cost criteria, or that meets the criteria but the TBG, on behalf of the unitholders, has chosen to designate as at FVTPL at initial recognition is classified as financial assets at FVTPL.
+Financial assets at FVTPL include debt securities.
+Debt securities that neither meet the financial asset at fair value through other comprehensive income or amortized cost criteria, or that meet the criteria but the TBG, on behalf of the unitholders, has chosen to designate as at FVTPL at initial recognition are classified as financial assets at FVTPL.